swati323ch/GenAI_Recomendation_system/README.md

 - **NLP & CNN Models** – For generating text and image embeddings.
 - **Cosine Similarity** – Used for performing semantic search.

-## **Contributing**
-Contributions are welcome!
-To contribute:
-- Fork the repository and create a new feature branch.
-- Implement your changes and submit a pull request for review.
 ## Results
 Got the vector accuracy of 90 percent
 ![image](https://github.com/user-attachments/assets/685c9928-6c65-44e1-97bd-b2f262dacd44)